Ella, Sri Lanka Travel Guide

 From Colombo, take a train or private car.
 Driving takes about 5 to 6 hours depending on traffic.
 The train takes longer but rewards you with scenery.

-The nearest major airport remains Bandaranaike International Airport.
+The nearest major airport remains Bandaranaike International Airport in Colombo.

 Best Time To Visit